Willow Street, Pennsylvania

 Food and lodging: There are restaurants and motels in Lancaster and at Willow Valley, Willow Street.

 Directions: From Route 272 southbound turn right onto Baumgardner Road.
 Go one block and turn left onto Boehm Road.
-Go about ? mile to Boehm's United Methodist Church.
-The Chapel is behind the church.
+Go about 1/4 mile to Boehm UM CHurch.
+The Chapel is behind Boehm's UM Church.

 To learn more about United Methodist church history in this area: